 Community Connect Grants Program

-The purpose of the Community Connect Grants Program is to provide financial assistance to eligible applicants that will provide broadband services in rural areas.
-The broadband should be provided on a “community-oriented connectivity” basis and foster economic growth and deliver enhanced educational, heath care, and public safety benefits.
-Funds may be used to construct, purchase, or lease land or buildings to deploy broadband service, the cost of providing broadband service free of charge to essential community facilities for up to two years, and/or the improvement, expansion, construction or purchase of a community center that provides online access to the public.
+The USDA Community Connect Grants Program provides financial assistance to eligible applicants that provide broadband services in rural areas.
+The broadband should be provided on a “community-oriented connectivity” basis, foster economic growth, and deliver enhanced educational, health care, and public safety benefits.
+Funds may be used to construct, purchase, or lease land or buildings to deploy broadband service, the cost of providing broadband service free of charge to essential community facilities for up to two years, and/or the improvement, expansion, construction, or purchase of a community center that provides online access to the public.

 - Award Range: $100,000 – $5,000,000